At Cobalt Health we are committed to protecting your privacy. We protect any personal information you give us.

 Cobalt treats your contact with us as confidential unless there is a legal duty to disclose the information or there is a risk of serious harm or abuse to you or someone else.
 In this instance, we may have to pass this information onto a third party such as the emergency services.
 We store your information securely on our computer systems, we restrict access to those who have a need to know, and we train our staff in handling the information securely.
 Where we are required to share your information with other organisations we seek to do this by the most secure means available.

-- fill in a form or survey for us
+- Fill in a form or survey for us, or share a personal risk assessment (Covid-19) with us;

 We may also obtain personal information about you from other sources, such as if a medical professional, Hospital Trust or NHS England, family members or friends contacts us on your behalf, or if a fundraiser passes on your details to us (including organisations such as CAF (the Charities Aid Foundation, Just Giving or Virgin Money Giving).
 We may also combine your personal information with other information we collect from third parties, particularly for the advancement of your care.